Rongorongo: Glyphs

 The glyphs are stylized human, animal, vegetable and geometric shapes, and often form compounds.
 Nearly all those with heads are oriented head up and are either seen face on or in profile to the right, in the direction of writing.
 It is not known what significance turning a glyph head-down or to the left may have had.
 Heads often have characteristic projections on the sides which may be eyes (as on the sea turtle glyph below, and more clearly on sea-turtle petroglyphs) but which often resemble ears (as on the anthropomorphic petroglyph in the next section).
 Birds are common; many resemble the frigatebird (see image directly below) which was associated with the supreme god Makemake.
+Other glyphs look like fish or arthropods.
+A few are similar to petroglyphs found throughout the island.

 Origin

 Oral tradition holds that either Hotu Matua or Tuu ko Iho, the legendary founder(s) of Rapa Nui, brought 67 tablets from their homeland.
 The same founder is also credited with bringing indigenous plants such as the toromiro.
-However, there is no homeland likely to have had a tradition of writing in Polynesia or even in South America.
+But no homeland is likely to have had a tradition of writing in Polynesia or even in South America.
 Thus rongorongo appears to have been an internal development.
 Given that few if any of the Rapanui people remaining on the island in the 1870s could read the glyphs, it is likely that only a small minority were ever literate.
-Indeed, early visitors were told that literacy was a privilege of the ruling families and priests who were all kidnapped in the Peruvian slaving raids or died soon afterwards in the resulting epidemics.
+Indeed, early visitors were told that literacy was a privilege of the ruling families and priests who were all kidnapped in the Peruvian slaving raids or died soon afterward in the resulting epidemics.